sandeep2397/simple-calculator/README.md

-# Flight booking system
+# Simple String Calculator

-This directory is a brief example of a [Flight booking system](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.
+This directory is a brief example of a [Simple String Calculator](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.

 ## Deploy Your Own

-Flight booking system deployed with Vercel.
+Simple String Calculator deployed with Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/vercel/vercel/tree/main/examples/create-react-app&template=create-react-app)